obbap1/one-click-hugo-cms/site/content/post/power-race-inextricably-woven.md

 ---
-title: 'Power & Race; Inextricably Woven '
+title: 'Power & Race (Part 1); Inextricably Woven '
 date: 2020-07-27T17:37:27.368Z
 description: >-
   What a year 2020 has been already for many of us, whatever opinions you have,